 Working out the right size is easier than you think

 Subdued or flamboyant, thick and cushy, or flat woven, a rug can be the crowning touch to your bedroom decor.
-In the diagram, there is one of the most common placements for rugs in the bedroom: two runners on the floor alongside the bed and one at the foot.
+How to choose a bedroom rug is illustrated in the various diagrams.
+The diagram above shows, one of the most common placements for rugs in the bedroom: two runners on the floor alongside the bed and one at the foot.
 This option works especially well with Oriental rugs.

 While there is no set rule to placing a rug underneath a bed, this diagram demonstrates how to position a carpet to 1) allow wood floor to show all around and 2) utilize a small-sized carpet within the room by placing it partially underneath a bed.

 Here’s the ever popular sisal rug framed in a contrasting border — a great option for bedrooms since sisal is monochromatic and the low/light traffic is easy on its less-than-durable fibers.
 Also, sisal creates no concerns for moth infestation in the way a wool carpet would.

 This flat woven rug, like the sisal, is another great low-traffic area option.

 Placing this rug closer to the foot of the bed allows more of the design to show and adds color and texture beneath the ottoman and chair.

 A large Oriental-style rug, arranged at the halfway point, holds the room and provides coverage underneath the settee as well.
 The classic overall field pattern merely becomes a backdrop for the furniture while the darker, wide border creates the visual affect of framing the entire setting.

 Two beds on one large rug with a dose of energetic color works perfectly for this room and the one below.

 Here are a few more things to consider when you are deciding how to choose a bedroom rug: